Manx2 Flight 7100: Investigation

 The Air Accident Investigation Unit (AAIU) opened an investigation into the accident.
 Four personnel from the AAIU were on scene within 90 minutes of the accident.
 They completed their survey of the wreckage that day.
 The cockpit voice recorder (CVR) and flight data recorder (FDR) were recovered from the wreckage.
 The data from the FDR was extracted by the AAIU in Dublin, while the CVR was sent to the UK's Air Accident Investigation Branch (AAIB) for download.
 There were accredited representatives to the team from the United States FAA and NTSB, the Aviation Incidents and Accidents Investigation (AIAI) of Israel (as the "State of Type Certificate Holder"), Spain's Civil Aviation Accident and Incident Investigation Commission and the British AAIB.

-The wreckage was transported to the AAIU's examination facility at Gormanston, Co.
-Meath, to allow investigators to reconstruct the aircraft as far as possible.
+The wreckage was transported to the AAIU's examination facility at Gormanston, County Meath, to allow investigators to reconstruct the aircraft as far as possible.
 The six survivors were interviewed by the AAIU.

 A preliminary report, issued in March 2011, stated that the aircraft, being flown by the co-pilot, had deviated from the runway centre-line on final approach and that the crew decided to execute a third go-around four seconds before impact.
 The aircraft rolled to the left and to the right, and the right wing then impacted the runway.

 An interim statement was published in February 2012 in line with European Union regulatory requirements.
 Inspection of the engines revealed that the right engine had consistently been developing up to five percent more torque than the left engine, as a result of a defective right engine intake air temperature and pressure sensor.
 The defective sensor meant that as well as delivering more torque than the left engine it would also respond more rapidly to commands to increase power from the engine's power lever than the left engine.
 The investigation also determined that both engines were developing go-around power at the moment of impact, having both been below flight idle power at eight to six seconds before impact.
 At eight seconds before impact the right engine reached a minimum of zero torque while the left engine reached −9 percent torque (which means the left propeller was driving the engine instead of the engine driving the propeller).
 The stall warning horn also sounded repeatedly in the seven seconds prior to impact.